-The remaining 11 areas of Outstanding Natural Beauty are found along the Cornish coastline with plenty of historical and stunning cliffs that line the coast featuring on the list.
-If you would like to make the most of these with long walks then you’re in luck as The South West Coast Path stretches the entire length of the county's coastline.
+The remaining 11 Areas of Outstanding Natural Beauty are found along the Cornish coastline with plenty of historical and dramatic cliffs that line the coast featuring on the list.
+If you would like to make the most of these with long walks in Cornwall, then you’re in luck as The South West Coast Path stretches the entire length of the county's coastline.
 Take in the stunning sights from the sky for the best views.
 Aerosaurus Balloons offer Champagne Balloon Flights in Cornwall.
 Enjoy a unique and relaxing experience with 360-degree uninterrupted vistas, then celebrate with a glass of chilled champagne on touch down.

 However, if you don’t want to walk the coast you can sit back and relax on some of the most picturesque beaches in the whole of the UK.
-One of the best things to see in Cornwall, many of them have a Mediterranean feel with turquoise water and sub-tropical plants lining the beach.
-Cornwall’s beaches are also renowned for being some of the best surfing beaches in the whole of Europe with the national championships regularly being hosted in Cornwall.
-It’s not just surfing that you can get up to while on holiday in Cornwall either, with coasteering, bodyboarding, stand up paddle boarding and sailing all being widely available on the Cornish coast.
+One of the best things to see in Cornwall, many of them have a Mediterranean feel with turquoise water and sub-tropical plants lining the sand.
+Cornwall’s beaches are also renowned for being some of the best surfing beaches in the whole of Europe with the national championships regularly being hosted here.
+It’s not just surfing that you can get up to while on you holiday either, with coasteering, bodyboarding, stand-up paddle boarding and sailing all being widely available on the Cornish coast.

 Family days out

-If you want to get away from the beach, there are plenty of exciting family days out in the county.
-Get up close and personal with animals at one of the many farm parks, zoos or aquariums, including Newquay Zoo, Paradise Park and the popular Cornish Seal Sanctuary (above), where animals live in replicas of their natural environment without risk of destruction.
-For a thrill, you could head to a family theme park, where you’ll find rides to get the pulse racing as well as rides to suit young and old alike.
-If the weather doesn’t quite suit a swim in the sea, you can visit one of the fantastic swimming pools in the area featuring slides and wave machines when you visit Cornwall!
+If you want to get away from the beach, there are plenty of exciting family days to choose from.
+Get up close and personal with animals at one of the many farm parks, zoos or aquariums, including Newquay Zoo, Paradise Park and the popular Cornish Seal Sanctuary (above), where rescued animals live in replicas of their natural environment without risk of destruction.
+For a thrill, you could head to a family theme park, like Flambards, where you’ll find rides to get the pulse racing.
+And if the weather doesn’t quite suit a swim in the sea, you can visit one of the fantastic swimming pools in the area featuring slides and wave machines.

-Arguably the most famous tourist attraction in the whole of Cornwall is the Eden Project.
+Arguably the most famous tourist attraction in Cornwall is the Eden Project.
 You’ll find the world’s largest captive rainforest recreating the wild environment with a steamy atmosphere and plants native to the rainforest.
-You can even combine your visit here with one of the ever popular Eden Sessions where some of the biggest names in the world of music perform each summer.
+You can even combine your visit here with one of the ever-popular Eden Sessions where some of the biggest names in the world of music perform each summer.